caiofov/ActiveObjects-Java/README.md

-# ActiveObjects-Java
+# Active Object in Java - Stop and Wait protocol
+Stop and wait data tranmission protocol implemented in Java as an active object.
-Final project of Programming Languages subject
+Final project of Programming Languages course